Black segregation and the Church of Jesus Christ of Latter-day Saints

 Black segregation in the Church of Jesus Christ of Latter-day Saints was a part of the religion for over a century.
-The LDS church discouraged social interaction or marriage with black people and encouraged racial segregation.
-The practice began with church founder Joseph Smith who stated, "I would confine them [black people] by strict law to their own species".
+The LDS church discouraged social interaction or marriage with Black people and encouraged racial segregation.
+The practice began with church founder Joseph Smith who stated, "I would confine them [Black people] by strict law to their own species".
 Until 1963, many church leaders supported legalized racial segregation.
 David O. McKay, J. Reuben Clark, Henry D. Moyle, Ezra Taft Benson, Joseph Fielding Smith, Harold B. Lee, and Mark E. Peterson were leading proponents of segregation.
-In the late 1940s First Presidency members publicly and privately condemned white-black marriage calling it "repugnant", "forbidden", and a "wicked virus".
+In the late 1940s First Presidency members publicly and privately condemned white-Black marriage calling it "repugnant", "forbidden", and a "wicked virus".

 Segregation in LDS congregations

-During the years, different black families were either told by church leadership not to attend church or chose not to attend church after white members complained.
+During the years, different Black families were either told by church leadership not to attend church or chose not to attend church after white members complained.
 The church began considering segregated congregations, and sent missionaries to southern United States to establish segregated congregations.

-In 1947, mission president, Rulon Howells, decided to segregate the branch in Piracicaba, Brazil, with white members meeting in the chapel and black members meeting in a member's home.
-When the black members resisted, arguing that integration would help everyone, Howells decided to remove the missionaries from the black members and stop visiting them.
-The First Presidency under Heber J. Grant sent a letter to stake president Ezra Taft Benson in Washington, D.C., advising that if two black Mormon women were "discreetly approached" they should be happy to sit at the back or side so as not to upset some white women who had complained about sitting near them in Relief Society.
-At least one black family was forbidden from attending church after white members complained about their attendance.
-In 1956, Mark E. Petersen suggested that a segregated chapel should be created for places where a number of black families joined.
+In 1947, mission president, Rulon Howells, decided to segregate the branch in Piracicaba, Brazil, with white members meeting in the chapel and Black members meeting in a member's home.
+When the Black members resisted, arguing that integration would help everyone, Howells decided to remove the missionaries from the Black members and stop visiting them.
+The First Presidency under Heber J. Grant sent a letter to stake president Ezra Taft Benson in Washington, D.C., advising that if two Black women were "discreetly approached" they should be happy to sit at the back or side so as not to upset some white women who had complained about sitting near them in the Relief Society church meetings.
+At least one Black family was forbidden from attending church after white members complained about their attendance.
+In 1956, Mark E. Petersen suggested that a segregated chapel should be created for places where a number of Black families joined.